What is molluscum contagiosum?

 While you have the virus:

-- Protect other people from direct contact with your affected skin areas.
+- You are contagious.
+Protect other people from direct contact with your affected skin areas.

 - Don’t scratch or pick at the rash.
 Scratching spreads the infection.
 If needed, cover affected skin with bandages to help prevent scratching.

 - Don’t shave the bumps.
 This can also spread the virus on your own skin.

 - Wash your hands for at least 20 seconds before and after caring for the rash.